 Simply store in an air-tight container (large Ziplocs work great for this!), and write the date you made the cookies + the name of the cookies on the bag before placing in the freezer.

 oatmeal cookie right now, remove a cookie from the freezer and place in the microwave for 1 minute on defrost, or until it’s chewy and delicious.

-More Healthy Cookies
+Healthy Oatmeal Cookies

-- 1 cup white whole wheat flour
+- 1/2 cup all-purpose flour

 - 1/2 teaspoon baking powder